4 Things You Can Do To Keep Yourself Cyber Safe

 It goes by many names: Two Factor Authentication.
 Multifactor Authentication.
 Two Step Factor Authentication.
 MFA.
 2FA.
 They all mean the same thing: opting-into an extra step when trusted websites and applications ask you to confirm you’re really who you say you are.

 Your bank, your social media network, your school, your workplace…. they want to make sure you’re the one accessing your information.

-- They’ll ask for something you know …. like a PIN number or your sister’s middle name, along with
+Like a PIN number or your sister’s middle name.

-- Something you have …. like an authentication application or a confirmation text on your phone, or
+Like an authentication application or a confirmation text on your phone.

 That second step is a lot harder for a hacker to fake.
 So, prove it’s you with two … two steps, that is.

 Now that you know what it is, you’ll see prompts for multifactor authentication all over.
 So opt-in.
 Start with your email account, then financial services, then social media accounts, then online stores, and don’t forget your gaming and streaming entertainment services!